ken-maeda/regVariableConversion/README.md

 In total, it is 3952 combination by only 5 factors.

 ## Decision algorithm
+This package suggest "best" combination, which doesn't mean most highest fitting.
+In increasing factor number, fitting score also goes up in even terreble fittng.

 Currently, the decision is being made on multiple indicatorson by staged structure.
 Basic idea is followings

-- If the fitting is bad, do not increase the number of elements.
+- If the fitting is bad, won't increase the number of elements.
--
+- As the number of factors increases, getting to place importance on homoscedasticity.

 ## SubFunction
 + CSV output